Public Health Laboratories

 The mission of the Public Health Laboratories (PHL) is to protect the public's health in NH through responsive, unbiased, quality laboratory testing; to actively participate in national and international surveillance networks; and to improve the quality of health and laboratory services in both the public and private sector.

-PHL fulfills its mission through these five core functions:
+NH PHL fulfills its mission through the following core functions:

 • Disease outbreaks